 So, we have talked about some of the great features you will enjoy when using the Elgato Game Capture HD60.
-But, there are some things that a few users aren’t happy with, and we do need to tell you about them before you go out and spend any money.
+However, there are some things that a few users aren’t happy with, and we do need to tell you about them before you go out and spend any money.
 Here are the pros and cons to consider before buying this product.

 - Record Hours of Footage – Most streaming cameras only let you record and share clips of your what is being recorded.
-This device lets you record everything, and you get to enjoy total control over what you are recording.
+This device enables you to record everything, and you get to enjoy total control over what you are recording.
 You can record for hours at a time, and then go in and do editing later when you are using this device.

-- System Requirements – You need to be using the latest version of Windows (Windows 10) or a MacOS Sierra in order to be able to use this game capture.
+- System Requirements – You need to be using the latest version of Windows (Windows 10) or a MacOS Sierra to be able to use this game capture.
 If you don’t have the right GPU and CPU, you will have to go out and get a new system before you can use this.

 - Recording Glitches – Some users report that they cannot get this device to record anything at all, even after they have updated their drivers and reinstalled the software.
 Some have received defective items though, and this may be the case with these glitches.

 So there you have it.
-If you are looking to hook up your HDMI camcorder for video live streaming then any of these HDMI to USB converters will work for your church or live streaming project.
+If you are looking to hook up your HDMI camcorder for video live streaming, then any of these HDMI to USB converters will work for your church or live streaming project.